luongngocsontung/student-management/README.md

 - Teacher can suspend a specified student.
 - Teacher can retrieve a list of students who can receive a given notification.

-## Approach

-### Technologies

-- Choose a library or framework to develop APIs.
-- There are many options for this such as ExpressJS, NestJS, etc.

-### Generate source structure

-- Depend on requirement or project scope, choose a template or structure for this project.
-- There are many options such as 3-layers architecture, module architecture, etc.

-### Choose a development method

-- Think about TDD (Test-driven development) or TLD (Test-Last development).

-### Develop APIs and unit test

-- Following the requirements, develop APIs to implement features.
-- Write unit test to verify apis.

-### More ideas

-- Implement security with authentication, authorization.
-- Tracing with log.
-- Deploy app.

 ## Tech stacks

 - **Backend Framework**: NestJS